A Day in the Life

 It’s through Facebook I’ve met many other local authors.
 Brighton has a large community of creative people, and I’ve several writer friends on my doorstep.
 I’ll often hook up with one of my author friends to chat – perhaps we’ll have coffee in the Laines or go for a stroll on the sea front, sharing book news and bouncing around ideas.

-If we’re not out, then Tom, Seb and I have dinner, and read or watch TV.
+If we’re not out, then Tom and I have dinner, and read or watch TV.
 I’m not remotely puritanical about television – not for us some teeny screen hiding in the corner.
 There are some terrific international TV shows and catch-up technology means that these days the choice is huge.
-My all-time favourite is Mad Men – it was bang on the money in its portrayal of adland, and Tom is half Danish so Scandinavian series like The Bridge and Legacy, which seem to share many qualities with novels, were popular with us too.
+My all-time favourite is Mad Men – it was bang on the money in its portrayal of adland, and Tom is half Danish so Scandinavian series like The Bridge and Legacy, which seem to share many qualities with novels, are popular with us too.

 Bedtime varies; if I’m coming back from London it might be midnight, but that’s rare these days, so usua